TonicTizzy/devtest-hub/README.md

 # devtest-hub
-A simple online quiz platform to test HTML, CSS, and JavaScript fundamentals.
+DevTest Hub is a simple online testing platform that helps users practice and evaluate their knowledge of HTML, CSS, and JavaScript.

+Features:
+- Timed quiz
+- Randomized questions
+- Email results
+- Clean UI